Skip to main content

 How To Choose an Alternative to Miro

-With so many different mind-mapping software solutions available, it can be challenging to make decisions on what whiteboarding platform is going to be the best fit for your needs.
+With so many different creative project management solutions available, it can be challenging to make decisions on what whiteboarding platform is going to be the best fit for your needs.

 As you're shortlisting, trialing, and selecting an alternative to Miro, consider the following: